No one likes to think about dying, and no one wants to die and leave behind a debt for a loved one to pay.

 - The creditor can sue you to pay the loan

-Think before you sign: It is estimated that 90 percent of private student loans require a cosigner.
-It doesn’t matter if that student is your son or daughter or a best friend, you will be responsible for the money if you cosign the loan.
+Think before you sign: It doesn’t matter if that student is your son or daughter or a best friend, you will be responsible for the money if you cosign the loan.
 Don’t let your emotions get the best of you – think before you sign.

 If you’re having problems paying off debt and don’t know where to turn, contact Consolidated Credit and have a certified credit counselor help you resolve your issues with debt.